faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/image061.png" title="" class="custom-figure" >}}

-7. Now you can simply go ahead and save each of the files to wherever you want - for simplicity's sake I will be saving them all directly to the desktop in another folder called `artifacts`.
+7. Go ahead and save each of the files to wherever you want - for simplicity's sake I will be saving them all directly to the desktop once again.

-Now that we have all the data on the analyst system we're free to start analysis.
-Note you are free to close the Windows VM, for the rest of the course we'll only be using the Ubuntu VM.

-We'll now start our Post-Mortem Memory Analysis, but in case you are interested here is a short little overview of the tool we'll be working with, Volatility.
+We'll now start our Post-Mortem Memory Analysis, before that let's briefly discuss the tool we'll be using.

-# VOLATILITY THEORY
-Volatility is an open-source memory forensics framework used to extract digital artifacts from volatile memory (RAM) dumps.
-It's developed in Python and allows us to investigate potential malicious activity by looking processes, network connections and much, much more.

-It takes a sort of modular approach where you use different plug-ins (seperate `.py` scripts) to perform specific tasks - for example `pslist` gives us an overview of processes while `netstat` gives us statistics about network connections.
-There are a few dozen such plug-ins and you can either write your own.

-For this course we'll be exploring the following 6 and I strongly encourage you to explore others to become more familiar with this great tool.
-- pslist
-- handles
-- cmdline
-- netscan
-- malfind

-# ANALYSIS WITH VOLATILITY
+# ANALYSIS (VOLATILITY)

-**pslist**
+For our post-mortem analysis we'll be using `Volatility V3`.
+If you'd like to know more [check out its great documentation.](https://volatility3.readthedocs.io/en/latest/)

+One important thing you have to know before we move ahead however is that `Volatility` uses a modular approach.
+Each time you run it you have to specify a specific `Volatility` plug-in, which performs one specific type of analysis.

+So for example here are the plug-ins we'll use and their associated functions:
+- `pslist`, `pstree`, and `psinfo` all provide process info.
+- `handles` shows us all the handles associated with a specific process.
+- `cmdline` shows  the command prompt history.
+- `netscan` displays any network connections and sockets made by the OS.
+- `malfind` looks for inject code.

+So let's get to it.

+NOTE TO SELF: need to redo the screenshots, no longer in folder `artifacts`

+**pslist, pstree, and psinfo**
 Two of the most common/popular plugs-ins are `pslist` and `pstree`.
-The former gives us a list of all processes including some key details, `pstree` conversely will also show Parent-Child relationships.
+The former gives us a list of all processes with some key details, `pstree` conversely will also show Parent-Child relationships.
+Since we've already seen this info multiple times now we'll skip it here, but I wanted be aware that, if for whatever reason you were not able to perform the live analysis, you can gather all the same important process information from the memory dump using `Volatility`.

-We won't go into these plug-ins very deep right now because, in essence, we already gleamed most of the insights it has to offer during our live analysis.
-But it is good to be aware, if for whatever reason you were not able to perform the live analysis but did come in possession of the memory dump, then effectively you can through a perhaps somewhat more convoluted manner arrive at the same insights.

-I will however quickly run `psinfo` below just so we get the PID of our suspicious process, we'll use that with other plug-ins.
+Let's quickly run `psinfo` to break the ice and remind ourselves of the PID, which we'll need for some of the other plugins.

 1. Open a terminal and navigate your your main Volatility3 directory, in my case it is `/home/analyst/Desktop/volatility3`.
 2. Let's run our `psinfo` plugin using the following command: